dennisXZX/web-developer-notes/README.md

 #### Explain why the following doesn't work as an IIFE: `function foo(){ }();`.

 Because it will be treated as a function declaration instead of a function expression.
-To make this IIFE works, you need to wrap it with a bracket.
+To make this IIFE works, you need to wrap the function with a bracket.

 ```
 (function foo(){})() or (function foo(){}())